StevenGann/TRPG/README.md

 - [x] Inventory system
 - [x] Ability to describe and navigate dungeons
 - [ ] Load dungeons from files
-- [ ] Load game rules from external DLLs
+- [ ] Load game rules from external scripts
 - [ ] Finish combat mechanics
 - [ ] Improved random generation of items, monsters, and dungeons
 - [ ] Non-combat NPCs, like merchants